Continue Statement in Java

 The “continue” Statement in Java with Nested Loops:

 We might find ourselves using the "continue" statement in nested loops.
-When we have nested loops, the “continue” statement gives control to the next iteration of the nearest loop to which it belongs.
+When we have nested loops, the “continue” statement controls the next iteration of the nearest loop to which it belongs.
 It will be better explained with an example.

 Output:

 Explanation: We can observe that the inner continue (executed at j = 1) skips the current iteration of the while loop.
-The outer continue (executed at i = 2) skips the current iteration of for loop and thereby skipping while loop and print statements altogether.
-Hence we can conclude that the “continue” statement skips the code of the block in which it is called.
+The outer continue (executed at i = 2) skips the current iteration of the for loop, thereby skipping the while loop and print statements altogether.
+Hence, we can conclude that the “continue” statement skips the code of the block in which it is called.

 Labelled Continue Statement in Java